eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-4.md

 ## Recap

-- We modified the TCP server code to handle multiple clients simultaneously using epoll
+- In the previous stage, we modified our TCP server code to handle multiple clients simultaneously using epoll

 ## Introduction

-In this stage, we will combine the functionalities of a TCP server and client to make a TCP **proxy**.
+In this stage, we will combine the functionalities of a TCP server and client to make a TCP [**proxy**](https://en.wikipedia.org/wiki/Proxy_server).

 Proxy is a intermediary which sits in between a client and an upstream server and relays communication between them.
 When a client makes a request to access a resource (such as a website or a file), it connects to the proxy server instead of directly connecting to the target server.
 The proxy server then forwards the client's request to the target server, retrieves the response, and sends it back to the client.